danielwojs1/PHP-File-Manager/README.md

   Document - pdf, doc, docx, xls, xlsx, ppt, pptx, txt, md, rtf, csv Archive - zip, rar, 7z, tar, gz, bz2, xz
 If the icon is not avaiable, unknown.png will be used.

+You can enable or disable uploading, downloading and creating folders.
+You can modify max. upload limit.